lexibank/bodtkhobwa/README.md

-# Lexical Cognates in Western Kho-Bwa
+# CLDF dataset derived from Bodt's "Lexical Cognates in Western Kho-Bwa" from 2019

 Cite the source dataset as

-> Bodth, Timothaeus Adrianus and List, Johann-Mattis (2019): Testing the predictive strength of the comparative method: An ongoing experiment on unattested words in Western Kho-Bwa languages.
+> Bodt, Timothaeus Adrianus and List, Johann-Mattis (2019): Testing the predictive strength of the comparative method: An ongoing experiment on unattested words in Western Kho-Bwa languages.
 Papers in Historical Phonology 4.1: 22-44.

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license